HUMASoft/CiA402Device_Archived/README.md

 # How to use

 This library is intended for the use with CMake build system.
 Under CMake building, it automatically holds all the include and link directories in variables:

 ``
 SUBDIR_INCLUDE_DIRECTORIES
 SUBDIR_LINK_NAMES
 ``

-Then, it is enough to add the following lines to CMakeLists.txt to use it:
+Then, assuming the library is placed at "${PROJECT_SOURCE_DIR}/lib/CiA402Device/", it is enough to add the following lines to CMakeLists.txt to add includes:

 ``
 add_subdirectory(${PROJECT_SOURCE_DIR}/lib/CiA402Device/)
 INCLUDE_DIRECTORIES(${SUBDIR_INCLUDE_DIRECTORIES})
 ``

-Assuming the library is placed at "${PROJECT_SOURCE_DIR}/lib/CiA402Device/", then after "add_executable( ${name} ${sourcefile} )" add the following line to link the library:
+Also after "add_executable( ${name} ${sourcefile} )" line, add the following to link the library:

 ``
 target_link_libraries( ${name} ${SUBDIR_LINK_NAMES} )
 ``